About young carers

 How many young carers are there?

-• This is widely believed to be the tip of the iceberg, with some estimates suggesting that as many as one in five schoolchildren are young carers (University of Nottingham 2018), with this number increasing during the COVID-19 pandemic.
+- This is widely believed to be the tip of the iceberg because of a small number of young carers being identified.
+Some estimates suggesting that as many as one in five schoolchildren are young carers with this number increasing during the COVID-19 pandemic.

 Being a young carer can have a big impact on the things that are important to growing up